model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 2. Each contract that is used in a `stub_verified` is required to have at least one associated contract harness.
 Kani reports any missing contract harnesses as errors.
-3. Kani verifies all non-contract harnesses where every `stub_verified` they use had at least one contract harness present and all verifications of contract harnesses succeeded.
+3. Kani verifies all non-contract harnesses enforcing that any occurrence of `stub_verified` has at least one correspondent contract harness, and that the verification of all contract harnesses succeeded. had at least one contract harness present and all verifications of contract harnesses succeeded.